Writing about people, place, journeys.

 I studied at Oxford University, where I received a double first in English literature, and an MSt in creative writing.
 I completed my masters in journalism at Columbia University in New York.
 I also hold a postgraduate diploma in photojournalism from the London College of Printing (UCL).

-I’m published by Penguin in the UK, Grove Atlantic in the US.
+My books are published by Penguin in the UK, Grove Atlantic in the US.
 Zsolnay Verlag publishes my work in German.
-My first book, The Lost Pianos of Siberia, is currently available in nine languages with more coming in 2025.
+My first book, The Lost Pianos of Siberia, is currently available in eight languages with more coming in 2025.
 My next book, A Training School for Elephants, will be published in the UK on 20 February, and in the US on 22 April.

 I have a particular interest in artist collaborations, and how words, images and motion intersect.